Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/bundle/horrorstables-spacefables/_index.md

 purchaseURL: ""
 ---

-About that time when a farm treated animals so bad, they tried to flee no matter what.
+About that time when a farm treated animals so badly, they tried to flee no matter what.
 And that time humans discovered, in space, that the chain of food can always grow longer and humans aren't necessarily at the top.